API Examples

 XML Detokenization

-Below is the configuration code required by the ShieldConex® Manager when creating a new Proxy Configuration.
-See the Quickstart Guide on how to use this, and the JSON Schema Definitions section for detailed explanations of each property.
+Below is the configuration code required by the ShieldConex® Manager to create a new ORCA configuration.
+See the Quickstart Guide on how to set this up, and the JSON Schema Definitions section for detailed explanations of each property.

 {